Committee of Both Kingdoms: Dissolution

 On 27 April 1646, Charles left Oxford and surrendered to the Covenanter army outside Newark.
-A few days later, they withdrew north to Newcastle, taking the king with them despite the furious objections of the English.
-In July, the Committee presented Charles with the Newcastle Propositions, which included his acceptance of a Presbyterian union between the kingdoms.
-Once Charles rejected the terms, it left the Covenanters in a difficult position; keeping him was too dangerous since many Scots, regardless of political affiliation, wanted him restored to the throne.
-On 28 January 1647, they handed Charles over to Parliament in return for £400,000 and retreated into Scotland.
+A few days later, they withdrew north to Newcastle, taking the King with them, despite the furious objections of the English.
+In July, the committee presented Charles with the Newcastle Propositions, which included his acceptance of a Presbyterian union between the kingdoms.
+Once Charles rejected the terms, it left the Covenanters in a difficult position; keeping him was too dangerous, since many Scots, regardless of political affiliation, wanted him restored to the throne.
+On 28 January 1647, they handed Charles over to Parliament in return for £400,000, and retreated into Scotland.

 The committee was now dissolved but its English members continued to sit as the Derby House Committee, dominated by Holles and moderate MPs, many of whom were Presbyterian.
-Internal political conflict was exacerbated by economic crisis, caused by the war and a failed 1646 harvest.
-By March 1647, the New Model was owed more than £3 million in unpaid wages; led by Holles, Parliament ordered it to Ireland, stating only those who agreed to go would be paid.
+Internal political conflict was exacerbated by economic crises caused by the war and a failed 1646 harvest.
+By March 1647, the New Model Army was owed more than £3 million in wages; led by Holles, Parliament ordered it to Ireland, stating only those who agreed to go would be paid.
 When regimental representatives or Agitators supported by the Army Council demanded full payment for all in advance, it was disbanded but the army refused to comply.

 In response, Holles and his allies formed a new Committee of Safety and attempted to raise a new army commanded by Edward Massie.
-On 21 July, eight peers and fifty-seven Independent MPs left London and took refuge with the New Model; on 6 August, the army occupied the city, dissolved the committee and issued a list of Eleven Members who they wanted removed from Parliament.
+On 21 July, eight peers and 57 Independent MPs left London and took refuge with the New Model Army; on 6 August, the army occupied the city, dissolved the committee and issued a list of Eleven Members whom they wanted removed from Parliament.